creame/joinchat/README.txt

 == Changelog ==

 = 4.1.9 =
-* SECURE escape input values on wp-admin (thanks to Camilo @camilo517)
+* **SECURE** escape input values on wp-admin (thanks to Camilo @camilo517)
+* NEW can pass custom data layer name for gtag.js and GTM with filter `joinchat_get_settings`
+* FIX also send Google Analytics 4 event when Universal Analytics and GA4 are present

 = 4.1.8 =
 * Front script better settings validation